FedericoDiMarzo/CMLS_Hw1_Group10/README.md

 Debug Console Logs Our software informs the user about different aspects concerning the execution state, in order to give a clear picture of the progresses of the algorithm, highlighting the execution time of every section

+#### Usage
+To test the system, two scripts are provided:
+- *test_feature_extraction.py*, to extract the features from the dataset, and save them in csv format
+- *test_classification.py*, to select the best parameters and testing the optimal classifier

+In order to try different parameters, the "hyperparameter" dictionary, inside *test_classification.py* can be modified

 ## Conclusions
 To conclude, we obtained an efficient genre classifier for the four selected genres, with a test error equal to about 10%.
 The main errors occur when the classifier has to distinguish jazz from classical